strategineer/personal-website/content/tabletop/lobg/gming.md

 Vinebeast.
 Product of Zoimancy.
 Embodiment of the narcissistic jealousy of Xanthoceras, the Loving Lich.

+Voice
+: Barks, growls, growly
+: "[Barks] You know what you did."

 Wants
 : To see you suffer emotional, and actual, pain.